fjlafuente/Data-Science-notes/Machine Learning.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.10, random_state = 4)

+#train_test_split params:
+  #test_size: should be between 0.0 and 1.0 and represent the proportion of the dataset to include in the test split.
+If None, the value is set to the  complement of the train size.
+If train_size is also None, it will be set to 0.25.
+  #random_state: Controls the shuffling applied to the data before applying the split

 #Librery sklearn linear regression

 from sklearn.linear_model import LinearRegression